k0r0pt/hackingTheBootSector/HackingTheBootSector.md

 `author` - **Sudipto** (*sudiptosarkar@visioplanet.org*)

-Okay, this seems to be the first article to the first edition of the ezine k0r0pt.
-Like this article, all articles will be divided into sections.
-This article is about hacking the boot sector.
+This article (evidently) is about hacking the boot sector.
+More than that, it encompasses the author's research into how it works.

 ## Table of Contents.